aeroroboticscomp/ARC_tutorials/docs/source/fundamentals.rst

 **INSTRUCTIONS FOR PAYING REGISTRATION/KIT FEES**

-Please click the link to your respective state to find more information about paying: `Florida <https://www.aeroroboticscomp.com/finance_FL.html>`_ or `California <https://www.aeroroboticscomp.com/finance_CA.html>`_
+Please visit the `main competition page <https://www.aeroroboticscomp.com/compete>`_ to find more information about paying.